Indie Retro Homebrew Showcase Interview: Coloco DX

 What's your favorite memory as a gamer?

-What games influenced Crater Song the most?
+What games influenced Coloco DX the most?

 Any fun stories or wild moments during development?